jts307/MazeProject1/DESIGN.md

       - Extract a node from the to be visited priority queue.
       - Save node.
       - Set next move to the direction that this node is in.
-  - Else set next move the avatar will make to M_NULL_MOVE.
+  - Else set next move the avatar will make to `M_NULL_MOVE` i.e. it will not make a move.
   - Encode the next move and `AvatarId` into `AM_AVATAR_MOVE` using `htonl()` and send this message to the server.
 - If any of the exit conditions occur, do any necessary clean up: close the log file and free any memory used by the maze structure and close sockets.